NeuhausMatheus/perfomance-test-kafka-rabbitmq/README.md

-# Perfomance Test for Kafka and RabbitMQ
+# Perfomance Test for Kafka and RabbitMQ + WebUI interface

 Perfomance Test for Kafka + RabbitMQ written in Java with Env.Variables for Kubernetes following Twelve-Factor App methodology to segregate server configuration from app.